PixelOS1/debian-wine-builds/README.md

 # Debian Wine Builds By PixelOS
 We compile & package RELEASE only builds of Wine Mainline for Debian based systems.
 These builds are used in part to support PixelOS.

-But you do not need to install PixelOS to use these builds on your local system!
+However, you can use this build on any Debian based systems.

 Our Wine builds are built on a custom build environment using glibc 2.31 (Ubuntu 20.04 LTS era).
 This ensures maximum compatibility with most recent Linux distributions.